wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 `sudo apt-get install docker-ce docker-ce-cli containerd.io`

-This will install Docker on your machine (if you're running Ubuntu).
+This will install Docker on your machine if you're running Ubuntu.
+For other operating systems, refer to Docker's instructions.

 Next, confirm installation by typing `sudo docker run hello-world`.